 Program Assessment Resources

 Pursuant to the Faculty Handbook, Sect.
-10.7.2, and Standard 4B of the Higher Learning Commission’s accreditation standards, all academic programs must be involved in a cycle of continuous program improvement.
+10.7.2 (PDF), and Standard 4B of the Higher Learning Commission’s accreditation standards, all academic programs must be involved in a cycle of continuous program improvement.
 An effective outcomes assessment and evaluation process is a critical component of a continuous improvement process.

 Program level assessment plays a critical role in the learning improvement process as it allows faculty to determine the extent to which students in an academic program are achieving the program's student learning outcomes.
-Assessment plans establish a process in which student progress towards achieving program learning outcomes are regularly measured and evaluated.
+To facilitate improvement of student learning and to comply with HLC accreditation standards, departments must develop and implement plans to assess student learning.
+Starting in Fall 2021, the Office of the Senior Vice President and Provost will begin working with departments to collect degree program learning outcomes, curriculum maps, and assessment plans.
+Department assessment plans should establish a process in which student progress towards achieving program learning outcomes are regularly measured and evaluated.
 Most importantly, the ongoing collection of assessment data enables faculty to fine tune teaching practices, course materials, and curricula to improve student learning.
 In addition, the presence of a plan will help ensure that a department has the necessary data collection processes in place to complete the self-study process.

 Effective program assessment plans should contain these elements:

 - Program learning outcomes that specify what students should know and be able to do upon graduation.

 - A curriculum map that shows where in the curriculum students will attain the knowledge, skills, and abilities to achieve the outcomes.

 - A data collection plan that specifies which evidence will be collected and reviewed and when that evidence will be collected and evaluated.
 At least one direct method of assessment should be included for each of the program's student learning outcomes.